Grief wracks parents after Brazilian axe attack kills 4 kids

 BLUMENAU, Brazil (AP) — They sent their seven-year-old to day care Wednesday and plunged into the deepest nightmare of any parent's life.

-A man with a hatchet jumped over a wall and burst into the day-care center in southern Brazil, killing little Larissa Maia Toldo and three other children.
-On Thursday, Larissa's parents held hands over her white-draped coffin, decorated with a few bouquets, as three of the four victims were prepared for burial.
+A man with a hatchet jumped over a wall and burst into the Cantinho do Bom Pastor children's center in southern Brazil, killing Larissa Maia Toldo and three other children.
+On Thursday, Larissa's parents held hands over her white-draped coffin, decorated with a few bouquets.
+She was one of the four victims being buried Thursday.

-Bernardo Pabst da Cunha, 5, loved Spiderman and his father came to his funeral wearing a Spiderman t-shirt.

-Their parents, along with other mourners at the São José cemetery, which overlooks Blumenau’s German district, could barely speak with the press as they grieved.
-All of Brazil was struggling for answers in the face of unspeakable violence waged against the most innocent.
+Parents and other mourners at the São José cemetery barely spoke with the press as they grieved.
+All of Brazil was struggling for answers in the face of violence against the most innocent.

-All four victims had been their parents’ only children, with no siblings, Mayor Mário Hildebrandt told reporters.
-An Easter celebration aimed at children was cancelled.
+All four of the victims had been only children, Mayor Mário Hildebrandt told reporters.

-Mourners had to either drive or climb up a steep ladder to the burial site in a private room or the cemetery.
-A middle-aged woman cried for one of the children, whose casket was being taken by a black van.
+On Thursday, mourners had to either drive or climb up a steep ladder to the burial site in a private room of the cemetery.
+A middle-aged woman cried as a casket went by in a black van.

 “My nephew!
 My nephew!
 My nephew!” she cried.

-Dozens of mourners gathered at the day care center in Blumenau to pray, to lay flowers for the victims and to weep.
-At least four other children were wounded in the attack, the second at a school in the past week.
+Dozens of mourners gathered at the day care center in the area of German-descended families, to pray, lay flowers for the victims and to weep.

 “I will never forget this father in tears screaming, ‘Wake up, Bernardo, it is time to go to school!” said Rose Silva, a day care staffer at the funeral.
 "Why did he do that to children who were just playing at school?”

+The assailant, who got inside by jumping over a wall, turned himself in at a police station, officials said.
+He did not appear to have any connection with the center, which offers nursery services, preschool education and after-school activities.
+Police said the 25-year-old man from neighboring Parana state will be charged with murder and attempted murder.
+Police believe the attack was unrelated to any other crimes.

-Carlos Kroetz and other parents arrived to collect backpacks left at the center during the mayhem.
+Carlos Kroetz and other parents collected backpacks left at the center during the mayhem.

 “My daughter thinks a thief came in and ran away without harming anyone,” Kroetz told The Associated Press while holding his 6-year-old’s Minnie Mouse bag.
 “She knew kids who died.
 We still have to figure out a way to tell her.
 For now, she is afraid of going to the bathroom by herself, because she thinks the thief will be there.”